 SMS: Short Messaging Service.
 A brief message that is sent from one phone number to another phone number.
-SMS does not use cellular data.
+SMS does NOT use cellular data.

-MMS: Multimedia Messaging Service is a kind of text messaging that allows you to send text messages that contain pictures or audio, as well as messages longer than 180 characters or to multiple people.
+MMS: Multimedia Messaging Service allows you to send messages longer than 180 characters, messages to multiple people, and messages that contain pictures or audio.
+MMS uses cellular data.